davidvdev/responsive-web-design-exercise/README.md

 ## Our Design

-We'll use these media queries and breakpoints together to make sure that our website looks nice on all sized devices!
+We'll use these media queries and breakpoints together to apply a responsive design to our site.

 The first thing we should do is get a sense of all the different components that we want to affect using media queries.